 What is Laser Marking?

-Laser marking processes are suitable for a wide range of materials, including metals (for instance aluminium, stainless steel, brass, copper, chromium, and titanium) and plastics (such as ABS, Plexiglas, PBT, polycarbonate, and polyethylene; plastic materials can become darker in colour with the blackening process or lighter with foamed marking).
+Laser beam marking processes are suitable for a wide range of materials, including metals (for instance aluminium, stainless steel, brass, copper, chromium, and titanium), ceramics, and plastics (such as ABS, Plexiglas, PBT, polycarbonate, and polyethylene; plastic materials can become darker in colour with the blackening process or lighter with foamed marking).
 These processes most commonly include laser annealing (changing material colour through localised heating; suitable for ferrous metals and titanium only), ablation (partial removal of coating layers from the material), and laser engraving.

-One of the most common laser marking processes, laser engraving involves removing material from the workpiece’s surface, leaving a depression as a result.
+One of the most common processes, laser engraving involves removing material from the workpiece’s surface, leaving a depression as a result.
 A laser engraving machine can work with a variety of materials, including metals, plastics, wood, carbon fibre, glass, and more.

 Our Laser Engraving and Marking Machines

 Oracle Precision has several specialist laser engraver machines for industrial applications.
-Our high-performance laser marking system from Needham Coding uses a data matrix process to mark all types of metals and engineering plastics, creating minutely precise text and image engravings from DXF files.
+Our high-performance laser beam marking system from Needham Coding uses a data matrix process to mark all types of metals and engineering plastics, creating minutely precise text and image engravings from DXF files.
 It has a maximum focal window of 100mm x 100mm and utilises the latest fibre optic technology for speed and consistency.
 The machine’s 4-axis rotary system means it can mark many areas of the same product while rotating it, often completing work within a single set-up for maximum efficiency.

-We have also invested in a HK laser marking system from Hahn & Kolb, who have been researching and developing laser engraver and marking machines for over 30 years.
+We have also invested in a HK marking system from Hahn & Kolb, who have been researching and developing laser engraver and marking machines for over 30 years.
 This machine uses diode pumped laser technology to produce an extremely fine focal diameter, providing a high level of intensity as a result.
 This laser is particularly suited to metal annealing.

 Subcontract Laser Marking Services

-engraving capabilities they require in-house.
 We provide a range of sub contract machining services across our numerous CNC capabilities, from 5 axis machining to prototype machining.
 As an ISO 9001, AS 9100 and ISO 13485 accredited precision engineering company, we are perfectly placed to complete sub contract work for a variety of industries.

-There are many industries that can benefit from laser marking systems, though not all have specialised laser marking machines in-house.
+There are many industries that can benefit from laser marker systems, though not all have specialised marking machines in-house.
 This is where we come in!
 Oracle Precision works with a diverse range of clients with different component marking requirements and compliance procedures to follow.
 Some of the sectors we have worked with include:

-Aerospace Laser Marking
+Aerospace Laser Engraving

-Medical Device Laser Marking
+Medical Device Marking

 Titanium and steel medical devices greatly benefit from a Unique Device Identification (UDI), which is used to identify individual devices for distribution and lifecycle purposes.
 The FDA introduced this as a requirement for medical devices in the United States in 2013; new Medical Device Regulations mean the EU will soon follow suit.
-Laser marking is ideal for adding this crucial information to a range of medical devices and we are proud to offer this as part of our work for the medical sector.
+Marking is ideal for adding this crucial information to a range of medical devices and we are proud to offer this as part of our work for the medical sector.